KBOHYUN/Algorithm_03/README.md

 Deep Learning inspired by hierarchical structure of the human brain called artificial neural networks with the neuron nodes connected as a web.

 Classification used to achieve the goal to predict the categorical class labels.
 Three are two different classification; binary and multi-class classification.
-The

 ## Contents with each Model